wudanhua/Metro-Navigation/project.md

 1. Log in.
 A Username and a password are needed, aunthentification response.

 2. Location.
 Get user's location and other users' location - provided by Kana.

-3.Navigation is a module, which provides a user with the shortest route to some place, a map, a route on the map.
+3. Navigation is a module, which provides a user with the shortest route to some place, a map, a route on the map.

 4. Database where all information about users' accounts, room's number stored.